calaldees/barcampCanterbury/events/2025/social_posts.md

 ## Sunday 3rd November

-Thank you everyone for such a great day yesterday.
+Thank you everyone for such a great day.
 Loads of talks and constant buzz of conversation filled the air.
 Thanks to our awesome sponsors for keeping the event free!
 The BCS (for coffee) and Mythic Beasts (for the legendary amount of pizza).